amir-yazdani/personal-webpage/content/publication/Posture-estimation/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *IEEEInternational Conference on Robotics and Automation (ICRA 2021)*" publication_short = "In *ICRA 2021*"
+publication = "In *Submitted to IEEE CASE (CASE 2021)*" publication_short = "In *Submitted to CASE 2021*"

 # Abstract and optional shortened version.
-abstract = "Ergonomic analysis of human posture plays a vital role in understanding long-term, work-related safety and health.
-Current analysis is often hindered due to difficulties in estimating human posture.
-We introduce a new approach to the problem of human posture estimation for teleoperation tasks which relies solely on a haptic-input device for generating observations.
-We model the human upper body using a redundant, partially observable dynamical system.
-This allows us to naturally formulate the estimation problem as probabilistic inference and solve the inference problem using a standard particle filter.
-We show that our approach accurately estimates the posture of different human users without knowing their specific segment lengths.
-We evaluate our posture estimation approach from a haptic-input device by comparing it with the human posture estimates from a commercial motion capture system.
-Our results show that the proposed algorithm successfully estimates human posture based only on the trajectory of the haptic-input device stylus.
-We additionally show that ergonomic risk estimates derived from our posture estimation approach are comparable to those estimates from gold-standard, motion-capture based pose estimates." abstract_short = ""
+abstract = "Ergonomic assessment of human posture plays a vital role in understanding work-related safety and health.
+Current posture estimation approaches face occlusion challenges in teleoperation and physical human-robot interaction.
+We investigate if the leader robot is an adequate sensor for posture estimation in teleoperation and we introduce a new probabilistic approach that relies solely on the trajectory of the leader robot for generating observations.
+We model the human using a redundant, partially-observable dynamical system and we infer the posture using a standard particle filter.
+We compare our approach with postures from a commercial motion capture system and also two least-squares optimization approaches for human inverse kinematics.
+The results reveal that the proposed approach successfully estimates human postures and ergonomic risk scores comparable to those estimates from gold-standard motion capture." abstract_short = ""

 # Is this a selected publication? (true/false)
-selected = false
+selected = true

 # Projects (optional).
 #   Associate this publication with one or more of your projects.